ozgurgulerx/inference-journal/days/day-007-vllm-runtime-probes/LOG_tier01.md

 > They don’t impact each other *semantically*, but they strongly impact each other *through scheduling delay, compute contention, and KV memory pressure*, which directly affects TTFT, throughput, and capacity.

+### Batching (What We Mean Precisely)

+It is **not** the case that different Streaming Multiprocessors (SMs) are assigned to different user requests or different matrices.
+GPUs do **not** operate by mapping “one stream → one SM” or “one matrix → one SM.”

+Instead, **batching works by *structurally enlarging the dimensions of a single logical computation***.

+When multiple inference streams are active, the runtime **stacks token-level work from all streams along the batch dimension**, forming **one larger matrix operation** (for example, a larger GEMM or attention computation).
+This **single, batched operation** is then launched as **one GPU kernel**.

+That kernel:

+- is decomposed internally into **many small tiles** (blocks of the matrix),
+- each tile is scheduled dynamically by the GPU across **all available SMs**,
+- and all SMs cooperate to compute different parts of the *same* batched operation.

+As a result:

+- SMs are not tied to individual streams or matrices,
+- streams do not “own” compute units,
+- and parallelism emerges from **tiling a large batched matrix**, not from running many small matrices independently.

+Batching therefore **increases the effective problem size** seen by the GPU, allowing the kernel to:

+- launch enough warps to fully occupy SMs,
+- amortize kernel launch overhead,
+- improve memory coalescing,
+- and saturate tensor cores.

+This is why batching is essential even on GPUs with many cores: **a single stream typically produces matrices that are too small to efficiently occupy the hardware**, especially during token-by-token decoding.
+By stacking tokens from multiple streams into one batched computation, the runtime transforms many small, inefficient operations into a single large, hardware-efficient one.

+**Ultra-concise version (reuseable definition)**
+> **Batching does not assign streams to SMs; it enlarges the matrix dimensions so a single kernel can be tiled across all SMs, letting the entire GPU cooperatively execute one batched computation.**

 ---

 ### 4) Minimal sanity checks (optional but fast)